 Details will not be lost during transfer of the images to the shirts

 Understanding what dye sublimation printing is and why it is popular can help you determine if it is the right choice for your t-shirt printing needs.
-Check out our Sublimate Tees for him and her made especially this type of printing.
+Check out our Jerzees Sport 100% Polyester t-shirt made especially this type of printing.

 Customers and businesses looking for high quality, professional looking apparel can turn to the vast inventory of clothing available through Port Authority.
 Port Authority Apparel is a high-end apparel manufacturer that focuses on creating a variety of clothing and accessories that are ideal for use as company uniforms, casual attire, and everything in between.